Saurabhbagh/SaurabhBagh/README.md

 ### Hi there 👋

-🔭 I'm currently working on App.howtoabroad, building the first amazing Germany University tracker - one of a kind!
+🔭 I'm currently working on app.howtoabroad.com, an advanced job tracker and an AI-based German University course finder and tracker.

-🌱 I'm currently learning :Advanced Machine learning algorithms and trying them outi there 👋
+🌱 I'm currently learning: Advanced Machine learning algorithms and trying them out there 👋

 🔭 I’m currently working on a Braille project and motion tracking

-🌱 I’m currently learning :Advanced Machine learning algorithms and trying them out
+🌱 I’m currently learning: Advanced Machine learning algorithms and trying them out

 👯 I’m looking to collaborate on awesome Unity or Python Projects